 Black turmeric, C. caesia, is now becoming more widely available.
 It is the same size as conventional turmeric, but the rhizomes have a stronger flavour.
 Young leaves have a decorative purple blotch, making them very ornamental.

 I bought native turmeric, C. australasica, from Barung Landcare.
 Taller growing than conventional turmeric, this is native to Queensland, the Northern Territory and New Guinea.
 It is striking in flower.
-In the Northern Territory, I have seen flowers emerge before the leaves, pushing through the bare soil in response to rain.
-A flowering specimen can look showy indoors while blooming.
+In the Northern Territory, I have witnessed a mass flowering in December about thirty years ago.
+Driving to Darwin from Alice Springs I suddenly reached the edge of summer rainfall.

 Turmeric rhizomes for eating can be dug up at any time of the year.
 Wash, dry, then store in the fridge crisper.
 I place them in a paper bag because plastic bags encourage decay.

 This is a great way to warm the kitchen (and yourself) on a cold winters’ morning.
 Select firm, young rhizomes.
 Brush off soil, wash, remove any wispy roots that are attached.

 Put in a saucepan, cover with water, bring to the boil, then simmer for 40 – 45 minutes.
 Cool, then peel with a potato peeler.
 I peel turmeric under a dribbling tap, this rinses off any debris and prevents the turmeric from staining your hands.

 Slice turmeric and place as a single layer on a lined baking tray (pictured below, top right).
 Oven dry at 120C until crisp, which takes about an hour, depending on the thickness of your slices.
 Black turmeric turns blue, while conventional turmeric remains saffron coloured.